-- Give the file a name that is meaningful to you.
-On OpenVMS Alpha and OpenVMS VAX systems with ODS-2 disks, the file name can have up to 39 characters chosen from the letters A to Z (uppercase or lowercase), the numbers 0 to 9, underscores (\), hyphens (-), tildes (~), and dollar signs (\$). - Do not use a hyphen as the first character in the file name because some older versions of OpenVMS do not allow it in all forms of a file specification. - The file type begins with a period (.).
-On Alpha and VAX systems with ODS-2 disks, the file type can have up to 39 characters (including the period), chosen from the letters A through Z (which may be specified in uppercase or lowercase form), the numbers 0 through 9, underscores (\), hyphens (-), and dollar signs (\$). - A version component begins with a semicolon (;) or a period (.)
+- Do not use a hyphen as the first character in the file name because some older versions of OpenVMS do not allow it in all forms of a file specification. - The file type begins with a period (.).
+On OpenVMS systems with ODS-2 disks, the file type can have up to 39 characters (including the period), chosen from the letters A through Z (which may be specified in uppercase or lowercase form), the numbers 0 through 9, underscores (\), hyphens (-), and dollar signs (\$).

+As stated here, on OpenVMS systems with ODS-5 disks, the length of the file name and file extension combined can be up to 236 characters from the ISO Latin-1 character set.

+- A version component begins with a semicolon (;) or a period (.).
 When the system displays file specifications, it displays a semicolon for the version component. - Do not use a directory field to refer to files on magnetic tape.
-(Directories apply only to files on disks.) - Include a node name only if your system is part of a network and if the file is on a node other than the one you are logged in to. - On OpenVMS Alpha and OpenVMS VAX systems with ODS-2 disks, a UFD (User File Directory) name or a subdirectory name can be 39 characters long and can contain characters chosen from the letters A through Z (which may be specified in uppercase or lowercase form), the numbers 0 through 9, underscores (\), hyphens (-), and dollar signs (\$).
-A subdirectory name beginning with a hyphen is not allowed. - On OpenVMS Alpha Version 7.2 or later, the sum of the numbers of characters in all of the subdirectories of the directory and root components (not including brackets and separator periods) should not exceed 512.
-In addition, UFD and subdirectory names have the same constraints as those for the file name, type, and version components, taking into account the fact that directories are stored as files of the form <directory-name>.DIR;1. - In environments that consist of systems that support extended file specifications and systems that do not, remember that files and directories whose names are beyond the capabilities of the more limited systems will not be accessible from those systems.
+Directories apply only to files on disks. - Include a node name only if your system is part of a network and if the file is on a node other than the one you are logged in to. - On OpenVMS systems with ODS-2 disks, a UFD (User File Directory) name or a subdirectory name can be 39 characters long and can contain characters chosen from the letters A through Z (which may be specified in uppercase or lowercase form), the numbers 0 through 9, underscores (\), hyphens (-), and dollar signs (\$).
+A subdirectory name beginning with a hyphen is not allowed.